riophae/vue-treeselect/README.md

 It should function well on IE9, but the style can be slightly broken due to the lack of support of some relatively newer CSS features, such as `transition` and `animation`.
 Nevertheless it should look 90% same as on modern browsers.

-In addition, this component lib is designed to be used primarily on desktop browsers.
-Although it should work on mobile browsers as well, the user experience won't be ideal.

 ### Bugs

 You can use this [pen](https://codepen.io/riophae/pen/MExgzP) to reproduce bugs and then open an issue.